uttk/trela/README.md

 - Only for Hooks
 - Asynchronous processing can be written simply
-- Drawing update considering dependency
+- The component view update considering component dependency
+- TypeScript friendly

 # To Be Developed